 IP rights details

 At the creation of the Foundation, an irrevocable license with a conditional right to re-license is granted to the Foundation.
-Any new code added to the public Open Source repositories of ownCloud (list to be defined) is automatically licensed to the Foundation under the same terms.
+Any new code added to the public Open Source repositories of ownCloud is automatically licensed to the Foundation under the same terms.

-The Foundation is granted the right to re-license the ownCloud Core and all other Open Source offerings currently owned exclusively by ownCloud, Inc. (list to be detailed) under the Apache 2.0 license in accordance with the bylaws.
-This right is irrevocably granted to the Foundation and cannot be modified by ownCloud, Inc. or any successor, except in the case of dissolution of the Foundation.
+The Foundation is granted the right to re-license the ownCloud Core and all other Open Source offerings currently owned exclusively by ownCloud GmbH. (list to be detailed) under the Apache 2.0 license in accordance with the bylaws.
+This right is irrevocably granted to the Foundation and cannot be modified by ownCloud GmbH or any successor, except in the case of dissolution of the Foundation.

-ownCloud, Inc. retains control over the Contributor License Agreements and the resulting IP ownership.
+ownCloud GmbH retains control over the Contributor License Agreements and the resulting IP ownership.
 New contributor license agreements will be required for commit access to the GitHub repositories as today.
-This is because the copyright and the code is an asset of the company, and needs to remain with ownCloud, Inc. Proprietary code also remains proprietary to ownCloud, Inc. along with the GitHub access privileges for that code.
+This is because the copyright and the code is an asset of the company, and needs to remain with ownCloud GmbH.
+The proprietary code also remains proprietary to ownCloud GmbH along with the GitHub access privileges for that code.

 GitHub account management permissions for the Open Source repositories will be granted to the leader of the working group (and likely other Foundation and/or board members) to retain access to the core ownCloud code repositories.
 Additional commit access will be granted based on the processes defined by the Foundation board.
 This ensures the ability of the Foundation to continue to steward the ownCloud project and community, regardless of the state of ownCloud.